chandiraprakash241/chandiraprakash241/README.md

-# 👋 Hi, I'm Chandru Prakash
+# 👋 Hi, I'm Chandira Prakash M

 🎓 **B.Tech in Artificial Intelligence and Machine Learning**
 🏫 **Dr. Mahalingam College of Engineering and Technology**